 - Serve as a first point of contact if faculty/staff members are unsure where to go for particular information.

-Staff are not required to consult only with Liaisons who are staff, and faculty are not limited to consulting only a fellow faculty member.
-The individual with the concern elects with whom they want to share their concern, though it is advised that they not select a Liaison who has immediate or ultimate supervisory responsibility for themselves or for the other faculty/staff member involved in the concern to avoid the perception that the Liaison is biased.
+Staff are not required to consult only with Workplace Advisors who are staff, and faculty are not limited to consulting only a fellow faculty member.
+The individual with the concern elects with whom they want to share their concern, though it is advised that they not select a Workplace Advisor who has immediate or ultimate supervisory responsibility for themselves or for the other faculty/staff member involved in the concern to avoid the perception that the Workplace Advisor is biased.

-Staff and faculty may contact Liaisons using the information below; there is no shared phone number or email address for Liaisons.
+Staff and faculty may contact Workplace Advisors using the information below; there is no shared phone number or email address for Workplace Advisors.

 (Bios further below)